ga4gh/vrs/schema/defs/vrs/ChromosomeLocation.rst

       - Limits
       - Description
    *  - _id
-      - :ref:`CURIE`
+      - `CURIE <core.json#/$defs/CURIE>`_
       - 0..1
-      - Location Id.
-MUST be unique within document.
+      - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
+This 'id' is  unique within a given system.
+The identified entity may have a different 'id' in a different  system.
    *  - type
       - string
       - 1..1
       - MUST be "ChromosomeLocation"
    *  - species_id
-      - :ref:`CURIE`
+      - `CURIE <core.json#/$defs/CURIE>`_
       - 1..1
       - :ref:`CURIE` representing a species from the `NCBI species taxonomy <https://registry.identifiers.org/registry/taxonomy>`_.
 Default: "taxonomy:9606" (human)
    *  - chr